Department of Marketing, Industrial Distribution, and Economics

 Interim Chair: Joshua Robinson, Ph.D.

-The Department of Marketing, Industrial Distribution, and Economics supports the mission of the Collat School of Business through the department’s majors and course offerings.
-Majors within the department are designed around discipline-based theory and real-world applications.
+The Department of Marketing, Industrial Distribution, and Economics supports the mission of the Collat School of Business through the department’s majors, minors, certificates, and course offerings.
+Programs within the department prepare graduates for success through discipline-based theory and real-world applications.

-The department is responsible for courses, concentrations, majors and minors in marketing, industrial distribution, economics, and legal studies.
+The department houses majors, minors, certificate programs, and courses in marketing, industrial distribution, economics, and legal studies.
 Below is an overview of each major.
 Detailed degree requirements are located on the Majors Tab above.

 Marketing Major

-The objective of the major in marketing is to prepare students for a wide range of marketing positions in both business and not-for-profit organizations and to place our graduates in rewarding and productive careers.
+The major in marketing prepares graduates for a wide range of rewarding and productive careers in business and not-for-profit organizations.
 Graduates find career opportunities in marketing management, marketing research, supply chain management, professional sales, purchasing, promotion, and advertising.
-The major is an excellent foundation for graduate work in marketing, Law School or an M.B.A. degree.
-Students must select a concentration area to earn the degree.
-Concentrations are available in Marketing Management, Retail Marketing Management, Digital Marketing and Marketing Analytics .
+The major is also an excellent foundation for graduate study in marketing, law or an M.B.A. degree.
+Students select a concentration area to earn the degree.
+Concentrations are available in Marketing Management and Digital Marketing.

 Economics Major

-The major in economics is designed to provide students with a solid grounding in economic analysis and decision making.
-These skills allow students to follow many career paths in business and government.
-Also, this major provides excellent training for students planning to pursue graduate work in economics, law, or business.
-Economics majors select a concentration in Economic Analysis and Policy, Mathematical Economics, or Philosophy, Politics and Economics depending on their specific interests.
+The major in economics provides graduates with a solid foundation in economic analysis and decision making through classroom and practical experience.
+Our graduates enjoy success in a variety of career paths in business and government.
+Also, this major provides excellent training for those planning to pursue advanced degrees in economics, law, or business.
+Economics majors select a concentration in Economic Analysis and Policy or Mathematical Economics depending on their specific interests.

-The Charles & Patsy Collat Industrial Distribution Program is one of a small number of such programs in the world that prepares graduates for technical sales, operations, logistics, marketing and purchasing positions specifically for industrial, technical and medical firms.
-This challenging and engaging program provides focused education in the industrial / technical sector as well as a specialized concentration in Medical Equipment and Supplies Distribution.
-Both areas allow students the opportunity to gain specialized knowledge unique to each of these industries.
+The Charles & Patsy Collat Distribution Program is one of a small number of such programs in the world that prepares graduates for technical sales, operations, logistics, marketing and purchasing positions specifically for industrial, technical and medical firms.
+This challenging and engaging program provides focused education in the industrial / technical sector as well a concentration in Medical Equipment and Supplies.

 Major in Marketing

 The objective of the major in marketing is to prepare students for a wide range of marketing positions in both business and not-for-profit organizations and to place our graduates in rewarding and productive careers.
 Graduates find career opportunities in marketing management, marketing research, supply chain management, professional sales, purchasing, promotion, and advertising.
 The major is an excellent foundation for graduate work in marketing, Law School or an M.B.A. degree.
-Students must concentrate in an area of marketing through elective courses offered by the MIDE and MISQ departments.
-Concentrations include Marketing Management, Retail Marketing Management, Digital Marketing and Marketing Analytics.
+Students select concentrations in Marketing Management or Digital Marketing.

 Concentration in Marketing Management